MexrlDev/MexrlDev/README.md

 Now?
 I'm just a normal developer living my life still coding, but at my own pace.
 I don't develop like I used to, and I don't target PlayStation anymore.
 But the hobby i had.. welp.. it never left me somehow.. thats why i relunched MexrlDev.. indeed i can help in some projects and other things, INDEED I AM RESEARCHING AND GETTING MORE CONSOLES TO ADD TO MY COLLECTION… oh yeah, i love experimenting with them heh >:3

+I am also taken and I love them so much

 ---

 ## Related to me